MLucien/HackerRankSolutions/README.md

 # HackerRankSolutions
-my answers to some of the hardest HackerRank algorithm problems.
+My answers to some of the hardest HackerRank algorithm problems.